tschen11/tschen.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in The Chinese University of Hong Kong
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Harbin Institute of Technology
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Harbin Institute of Technology

-Work experience
+Service
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-Skills
+* Associate Editor, IFAC Automatica (2017/01-present),

+* Associate Editor, IEEE Transactions on Automatic Control (2023/10-2026/12),

+* Associate Editor, System & Control Letters (2017/01-2020/12),

+* Associate Editor, IEEE CSS Conference Editorial Board (2016/07-2019/08),

+Research and Teaching Awards
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* the Oversea High-Level Youth Talents Award of China, 2015,
+* the Presidential Research Fellow Award of CUHK-SZ, 2020,
+* the 2021 World’s Top 2% Scientists, 2022,
+* the Presidential Exemplary Teaching Award of CUHK-SZ, 2021,
+* the First-Class Undergraduate Course of GuangDong Province, 2022,
+* the Outstanding Teacher Award of Shenzhen, 2022.

 Publications
 ======